condwanaland/workflow/README.md

 # workflow

 workflow is a new R package I am working based on some ideas I have had for contructing reproducible workflows.
-I intend to work on it where I have bits and pieces of space time.
+At this stage, the code of workflow is complete, but the vignette is not.
+I aim to finish this soon, which should make the goal of workflow more clear.

 The goal of workflow is to provide a consise, abstracted, and powerful platform to run an R analysis as a fully reproducible project.